Homepage

 By Heidi Fuller-love

-From secret coves lapped by mirror-clear waters and tiny tavernas serving authentic local food, to spectacularly scenic hikes to out-of-the-way places and insider tours to see little-known sights, here are the hidden Cretan gems that are guaranteed to lure you away from your sun-lounger.
+From secret coves lapped by mirror-clear waters and tiny tavernas serving authentic local food, to spectacularly scenic hikes leading to out-of-the-way places and insider tours to see little-known sights, you’ll be surprised at how many lesser-known experiences there are to uncover away from the tourist trail.

 Head for the high-flung mountain village of Zakros and hike the Valley of the Dead, a spectacular gorge squeezed between towering cliffs pocked with caves used for Minoan burials, which easily rivals Chania's Samaria.

-Alternatively, seek out deserted coves lapped by pristine seas, panoramic hiking trails and tiny traditional villages near east Crete's capital Sitia, home of Greece's newest UNESCO geopark.
+Alternatively, seek out deserted coves lapped by pristine seas, panoramic hiking trails and tiny traditional villages near east Crete's capital Sitia, home of the island’s UNESCO-listed geopark.

-Reached via a spectacular-but-scary mountain road that corkscrews down from the remote village of Ziros, Xerocambos' toddler-friendly silk sand beaches in the east of the island are rarely crowded, even in the height of summer.
+Reached via a spectacular-but-scary mountain road that corkscrews down from the remote village of Ziros, Xerocambos's toddler-friendly silk-sand beaches in the east of the island are rarely crowded, even in the height of summer.

 Triopetra's horseshoe-shaped swathe of sandy beach, an easy hour's drive from Rethymnon's cobbled shop-lined streets further west, is also perfect for secluded sun worshipping.

-And if you really want to escape the world, pack water and sunscreen and head for Agiofarago.
-This secluded pebbled beach is an hour's drive south of Heraklion and can only be accessed by hiking for half an hour through a narrow gorge.
+And if you really want to escape the world, pack water and sunscreen and head for Agiofaraggo.
+This hidden pebbled beach is an hour's drive south of Heraklion and can only be accessed by hiking for half an hour through a narrow gorge.
 The effort is worth it.

 Get to grips with the local grape juice while discovering tiny traditional villages – such as neoclassical Archanes – by following Heraklion's well-waymarked wine trail.